odoo/documentation/accounting/payables/pay/sepa.rst

 the bank accounts but you will be able to select another one or create a new one.

-If you pay a specific supplier bill, put the reference of the bill in the **memo** field.
+If you pay a specific vendor invoice, put the reference of the invoice in the **memo** field.

 .. image:: ./media/sepa02.png
   :align: center

 Once your payment is registered, don't forget to Confirm it.
-You can also pay vendor bills from the bill directly using the Register Payment button on top of a vendor bill.
-The form is the same, but the payment is directly linked to the bill and will be automatically reconciled to it.
+You can also pay vendor invoices from the invoice directly using the Register Payment button on top of a vendor invoice.
+The form is the same, but the payment is directly linked to the invoice and will be automatically reconciled to it.

 Generate SEPA files
 -------------------